dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

 ---

+Locally available test data (chose small files from it and copy into repo into extra_test_data/ dir, not into inst/extdata due to CRAN 5 MB limit. in tests we will need to check whether data is there and skip tests if not)

+Locally there is a subject, raw DICOMs and preprocessing with various standard tools, in ~/develop/sub-01/ (raw DICOMS, bids) and the rest in ~/develop/sub-01-derived/. check this for test data.

+---

 ## I. Tier 1 -- highest value for fMRI/HCP + DWI

 ### I.1 [~] Diffusion gradient tables: FSL `.bvec`/`.bval` + MRtrix `.grad`